Ayush27pandit/Nodejs-multithreading/README.md

 # Node.js Multithreading Through Image Processing

 This project demonstrates how to use **Node.js Worker Threads** to process images in parallel.
-By offloading CPU-heavy operations (resize, blur, greyscale) to worker threads, we achieve a significant performance boost.
+By offloading CPU-heavy operations (resize, blur, greyscale) to worker threads, the main thread stays responsive and throughput improves.

 ---